Dashlane04/wasm_toolchain_wsl/README.md

 # wasm_toolchain_wsl
-🧰 **A workaround toolchain for converting C/C++ code and libraries into wasm for web development with compiled js scripts.**
+🧰 **A workaround toolchain for converting native C++ code and libraries to wasm for web development with compiled js scripts.**

 ## Description